lonycell/grafana.v7/contribute/templates/doc-reference-template.md

 Often reference topics are linked from *task* topics, because they contain information the user needs in order to perform a task.

-[Grafana CLI](https://grafana.com/docs/grafana/latest/administration/cli/) is one example of a reference topic.
+[ThingSPIN CLI](https://grafana.com/docs/grafana/latest/administration/cli/) is one example of a reference topic.

 ## Lists